Long Range Rifle Classes & Experiences

 All NECESSARY EQUIPMENT AVAILABLE FOR RENT!

 Scott is an experienced hunter, long range shooter and reloader as well as our go-to guy with shooting optics questions.
+His style is quiet and helpful as he helps students with their journey to a mile.
 Scott will lead a thorough session on properly cleaning and maintaining precision rifles.
-His style is quiet and helpful as he helps students with their journey to a mile.

-Day 2 (Oct 8) will build upon Day 1 and will include many drills, lectures and much focused practice.
-Our day will begin with instruction from Brian Prax and Bob Gathercole.
-Brian, a physical therapist in Jackson Hole, is also a competitive shooter and hunter, once taking an antelope with a head-shot at 1124 yards with his Lapua .338.
+Brian, who works a day job as a physical therapist in Jackson Hole, is also a competitive shooter and hunter, once taking an antelope with a head-shot at 1124 yards with his Lapua .338.
 A couple years ago he attempted his first 1-mile shots, with his first 2 shots making a 3-inch group.
 Brian competes in PRS matches around the country.
-Brian will provide insight on preparing to compete in PRS matches.
+Brian is available to provide insight on preparing to compete in PRS matches.

-Having both competed against and been mentored by David Crandall, Bob and Brian will prove a few hours of foundation knowledge to make the following day with Mr. Crandall more fruitful.
+Having both competed against and been mentored by David Crandall, Bob and Brian will prove a few hours of foundation knowledge to make the following days more fruitful.
 Their focus will be on ranging, wind estimation and general long range marksmanship.
-The remainder of Day 2 will be led by Shepard Humphries and staff instructors.
+The remainder of Day 2 might be led by Shepard Humphries and staff instructors.
 We will discuss interior, external and terminal ballistics as well as angles, wind and more.
 We will introduce field-craft familiarization from both tactical and hunting perspectives.

-Day 3 (Oct 7) will be in Rexburg Idaho with instructors Shepard Humphries, Elden Dalley & Kevin Kooda who will provide classroom instruction as well as actual range time shooting at 1,000 yards!
-Topics will include reading wind, internal and exterior ballistics and much more.
-9am to 1pm
+This day is sometimes in Rexburg Idaho with instructors Shepard Humphries and sometimes Elden Dalley & Kevin Kooda.
+We provide classroom instruction as well as actual range time shooting at 1,000+ yards!
+Other times, this day is at a private ranch in the high desert of Western Wyoming.
+Topics will include reading wind, internal and exterior ballistics, ranging with a reticule, reading wind and much more.

 Kevin is a natural teacher with an engineer’s mind and is able to explain complex topics in an understandable manner.
 Elden has been an active shooter for most of his VERY long life and loves hosting competitions and helping others learn.

 Gear / Equipment List:

 (If you do not have your own rifle and other gear for this long range precision rifle training in Wyoming, we have rental equipment available.

-Show up with custom guns, hand loads, a high end scope and lots of expensive gear and this training in Wyoming will be easier for you, and when the guy with the $1700 setup out-shoots you on some targets, he will feel more proud. 🙂 Bring what you have, and borrow the rest from the shooter beside you. 🙂 Don’t have any gear?
-Rent ours. 🙂 Contact us for more information about gear for our long range precision rifle training in Wyoming.
+Show up with custom guns, hand loads, a high end scope and lots of expensive gear and this private long range precision rifle training will be easier for you, and when the guy with the $750 setup out-shoots you on some targets, he will feel more proud. 🙂 Bring what you have, and borrow the rest from us.
+Don’t have any gear or guns?
+Use ours.

-Equipment for long range precision rifle training in Wyoming:
+Optional equipment for long range precision rifle training in Wyoming:

 Scope: You will benefit most from this course if you have a scope that can be used for ranging.
 Many long range shooters prefer a reticule that allows ranging to .1 mil or 1/4 MOA.
 Be certain that your scope had enough vertical adjustment for 1,000+ yards.
 (For example, my .308 has 74 MOA of drop at 1,200 yards.
 A scope with only 65 MOA vertical adjustment would not be enough because it’s likely zero at 100 yards would be centered at 32 MOA.)

 Happy sock: This rear shooting “squeeze bag” rest can either me made with a bag of rice in a sock or a professional grade bag can be purchased.
 We will have free material on hand for making additional squeeze bags.